Chris López and Gabe López

 In this podcast, we look back on the early days of the AIDS epidemic, when little was known about the disease including just how far-reaching and destructive it would become.

 In our first story, we hear from Stefan Lynch Strassfeld.
-Growing up in San Francisco in the late 70s and early 80s, Stefan was raised by his gay father, Michael Lynch, and his stepfather, Bill Lewis (seen above second from right).
+Growing up in San Francisco in the late 70s and early 80s, Stefan was raised by his gay father, Michael Lynch, and his stepfather, Bill Lewis (top photo second from right).
 Surrounded by a large network of his fathers’ friends, Stefan referred to his extended family as “his aunties.”
 Beginning in 1982, Stefan watched a number of those he was closest to die from AIDS.
-He came to StoryCorps with his friend, Beth Teper (seen at left with Stefan wearing an orange shirt), to remember how the disease devastated his world.
+He came to StoryCorps with his friend, Beth Teper (below), to remember how the disease devastated his world.

 Stefan later became the first director of COLAGE, a national organization that connects people who have lesbian, gay, bisexual, transgender or queer parents.